eranet/rhombus/README.md

  ### Run
- Just start NATS server (run_server.sh) and you can run any microservice (see examples) without annoying CMakeLists.txt, package.xml, catkin, etc.
+ Just start NATS server (run_server.sh) and you can run any microservice (by simple python or golang, see examples) without annoying CMakeLists.txt, package.xml, catkin, etc.